Alice Woods (footballer): Early life

-Born in Sutton, St Helens, Woods started playing football when she was working at a munitions factory in the town and her brother taught her how to play.
-Before she took up football, she was already a top class sprinter and could run a hundred yards in twelve seconds.
-She became the first woman to win a race held under Amateur Athletic Association of England (AAA) laws.
-This historic meet was the first in England to allow women runners and it took place at Blackpool in 1918, when thirteen female athletes ran the race over 80 yards.
+In 1917, Woods started working at a munitions factory in St Helens, where she began playing football.
+She played her first organised football match in 1918, and in the same year became the first woman to win a race held under Amateur Athletic Association of England (AAA) laws.
+This historic meet, held in Blackpool in 1918, was the first in England to allow women runners, with thirteen female athletes competing in the 80-yard race.
 Woods developed a rivalry with Elaine Burton.